 Most water fluoridation programs use either sodium fluoride, sodium fluorosilicate or fluorosilicic acid.
 The latter two compounds are known as silicofluorides and are more complex chemical structures than simple sodium fluoride.
 Nevertheless they dissolve in water and dissociate to increase the fluoride ion concentration.
 Chemists disagree on exactly how much of other, possibly harmful, chemical products they leave in water.

 Dentists are told to embrace fluoridation during their studies and may have been told they must embrace fluoridation in order to matriculate.
-They are told repeatedly that the science in favour of fluoridation is “overwhelming” and there is “no valid evidence showing any harms”.
-Dentists are therefore quickly indoctrinated to the process of fluoridation.
+They are told repeatedly with great confidence by dental academics that the science in favour of fluoridation is “overwhelming” and there is “no valid evidence showing any harm”.
+Dentists are therefore quickly indoctrinated to the process of fluoridation and tend to carry an exuberance for this substance throughout their career.

-All medical professionals are taught not to question or challenge established medical protocol, so any dentist or doctor publicly speaking out against water fluoridation is at risk of being criticised or ridiculed.
+All medical professionals are taught not to question or challenge established medical protocol, so any dentist or doctor speaking publicly against water fluoridation is at risk of being criticised, ridiculed and sometimes even threatened.
 It is not a normal task or job description of a dentist or doctor to investigate the scientific trends of society.
 Instead they rely on health departments or their professional associations which in this case are not reliable.

-They also may wish to protect the image of fluoride because negative perceptions of fluoride may impact on their ability to continue applying topical fluoride treatments.
+Dentists may also wish to protect the image of fluoridation because negative perceptions of fluoride may impact on their ability to continue applying topical fluoride treatments.

-Also, although the science of medicine will always keep evolving, unfortunately once a health professional has learnt that something is “scientific fact” it is very difficult for them to unlearn this “fact”.
+Also, although the science of medicine will always keep evolving, unfortunately once a health professional has learnt something is “scientific fact” it is very difficult for them to unlearn this “fact”.
+Their belief that fluoride is “safe and effective” becomes solidified and unchallengeable and they may even say “the science of fluoride was settled 70 years ago”.
+This is a particularly arrogant statement – how can the science of any chemical substance be settled, especially one as controversial and widely rejected world-wide as fluoride?

 Dentists are an essential part of a successful oral health program but it is unfortunate that many dentists and doctors continue to repeat misleading and inaccurate statements about water fluoridation, often without being aware of the facts.